SuperTapood/SuperTapood/README.md

 5. I will make flappy bird using c++ and opengl, just to say i did so, flex on god almighty, and procceed to never develop games ever again.
 6. I will make a video downloader with absolutely 0 knowledge of the topic and 0 intent to do any sort of research before-hand.
 7. I will program and visualize each and every sorting algorithm in both java and python (and maybe javascript too!) for the lolz and gigglz.
-8. I will combine my ungodly humor and hubot into one horrific godless creation to rule them all.
+8. I will combine my ungodly humor and hubot into one horrific unsavory creation to rule them all.
 9. I will birth a fnf bot to get those sick funks, and practice some tensorflow :D.
 10. and lots more fun and wholesome stuff that i will definitely be able to do with absolutely no problems bc i'm totally great at what i do and i love it like 100% of 15% the time.